The Year in Google Ads: The 27 Biggest Stories of 2017

 Shameless self-promotion?
 No way!

-While the AdWords Keyword Planner is a staple of many marketers’ optimization and research methodologies, our MUCH IMPROVED Free Keyword Tool (which hadn’t been touched since, oh, 2011) takes it to the next level.
+While the Google Ads Keyword Planner is a staple of many marketers’ optimization and research methodologies, our MUCH IMPROVED Free Keyword Tool (which hadn’t been touched since, oh, 2011) takes it to the next level.

 #21: Merchant Center Innovations for Online Retailers